GOP blocks Senate COVID bill, demands votes on immigration

-A day after Democratic and GOP bargainers reached agreement on providing the money for treatments, vaccines and testing, a Democratic move to push the measure past a procedural hurdle failed 52-47.
-All 50 Republicans opposed the move, leaving Democrats 13 votes short of the 60 votes they had needed to prevail.
+A day after Democratic and GOP bargainers reached agreement on providing the money for treatments, vaccines and testing, a Democratic move to push the measure past a procedural hurdle failed 52-47 Tuesday.
+All 50 Republicans opposed the move, leaving Democrats 13 votes short of the 60 they needed to prevail.

 Hours earlier, Republicans said they'd withhold crucial support for the measure unless Democrats agreed to votes on an amendment preventing President Joe Biden from lifting Trump-era curbs on migrants entering the U.S. With Biden polling poorly on his handling of immigration and Democrats divided on the issue, Republicans see a focus on migrants as a fertile line of attack.